MicrosoftDocs/windows-dev-docs/windows-apps-src/controls-and-patterns/tabs-pivot.md

 ![Default focus underlines selected header](images/pivot_focus_selectedHeader.png)

 Apps that have customized Pivot and incorporate the underline into header selection visuals can use the [HeaderFocusVisualPlacement](https://docs.microsoft.com/uwp/api/windows.ui.xaml.controls.pivot#Windows_UI_Xaml_Controls_Pivot_HeaderFocusVisualPlacement) property to change the default.
-When `HeaderFocusVisualPlacement=\"ItemHeaders\"`, focus will be drawn around the entire header panel.
+When `HeaderFocusVisualPlacement="ItemHeaders"`, focus will be drawn around the entire header panel.

 ![ItemsHeader option draws focus rect around all pivot headers](images/pivot_focus_headers.png)